rabuu/sheetstorm/src/task.typ

 #let subtask(
   /// A label that you can reference or query. -> str | none
   label: none,
-  /// The supplement of the task which is used in outlines and references.
+  /// The supplement of the subtask which is used in outlines and references.
   ///
   /// -> content | str | function | none
   supplement: context i18n.translate("Subtask"),